 - Enhance technological lead and intellectual property to steepen barriers of entry

-In short, those are the activities needed to make your value proposition compelling for your key partners.
-Thus, they can vary from removing friction (think of a marketplace that is hard to use), add features or make transactions smooth.
+In short, those are the activities needed to make your compelling for your key partners.
+Thus, they can vary from removing friction (think of a marketplace that is hard to use), add features, or make transactions smooth.

 What core value do you deliver to the customer?

 Although the business model.
 That is what keeps the blocks together.is not listed as the first element.
 In reality, this is the first thing you should assess.
 I’d say this is the foundation of your

 Without knowing the core values for your customers or partners and what needs you’re satisfying, or what problems you’re solving for them you might have a product but not a business.

 This is connected with the previous building blocks and with the next ones.
 This is the glue that keeps it all together.
 As explained in the last point adoesn’t have to be for only one player, partner, or type of customer.

 Take the case of a multi-sided platform like LinkedIn.
 The can embrace both sides of the marketplace: